Continents and Oceans

 The Indian Ocean covers an area of 28,400,130 square miles or 73,556,000 square kilometers.
 The Indian Ocean has been fundamental in the trade between Europe and Asia.
 Western (and, indeed, global) medicine and food preservation have greatly progressed thanks to the amazing spices that are found in the countries around the Indian Ocean, including its many islands.

 The Arctic Ocean is surrounded by North America, Asia, and Europe.
 The Arctic Ocean is both the smallest and the shallowest ocean and it covers an area of 5,400,015 square miles or 13,986,000 square kilometers.

 The Southern Ocean

 The Southern Ocean is the “youngest” ocean on Earth, as it was only considered as such in the year 2000.
 The area covered by the Southern Ocean is 7,848,299 square miles or 20,327,000 square kilometers.
 This makes it the penultimate ocean in terms of size only in front of the Arctic Ocean.

-Continents and Oceans on World Map
+Continents and Oceans Map

 The below table will provide information about the 7 continents and 5 ocean areas and populations according to the Encyclopedia Britannica for each continent in accordance with the seven-continent model.
 The below table will provide you the information about the population in the continents and areas according to the World Map.